Equivariant $K$-theory, affine Grassmannian and perfection: Perfect fixed-point schemes and trace maps

 \subsection{Global functions on perfect fixed-point schemes}

 We record a few more auxiliary results on global functions on perfect fixed-point schemes.
-We hope this gives a clear geometric intuiting about their behaviour, independent of the categorical construction of Hochschild homology above.
-Let $G$ be the perfection of $\GL_n$ (or any perfect, split, semisimple, simply connected group).
+We hope this gives a clear geometric intuition about their behaviour, independent of the categorical construction of Hochschild homology above.
+Let $G$ be the perfection of $\GL_n$ (or alternatively any perfect, split, semisimple, simply connected group).